Benin's democracy hangs in the balance on election weekend | DW | 10.04.2021

 Election fever has hit Benin.
 In the economic capital, Cotonou, more and more posters advertising the April 11 presidential election appear daily.

-One, though, dominates: That of the current president, Patrice Talon.
+One image, though, dominates: that of the current president, Patrice Talon.
 Against a blue background, he and running mate Mariam Chabi Talata are visible to every one of Cotonou's 800,000 residents.
 Like the United States, the West African country nominates pairs to run for the presidency, and if Talon is reelected, Chabi Talata will be vice president.

-"We have come a long way, we will go far" is President Talon and his vice-president's pitch to voters

 For Flora Agoudavi, this is a foregone conclusion.
 She and hundreds of other supporters have come to a campaign rally in front of the congress buildings on the coastal road Boulevarde de la Marina.
 They wave flags bearing their candidate's face, and wait patiently for his address.

-"When the president kicks off his campaign, I have to be there," she says.
+"When the president kicks off his campaign, I have to be there," she said.

-For Talon's next term, Agoudavi hopes women get better access to small loans.
+For Talon's next term, Agoudavi hopes that women will get increased access to smaller loans.

-When Talon, a businessmen, was elected in 2016, he hailed a change of governance in Benin, and promised to achieve his election promises within five years.
+When Talon, a businessman, was elected in 2016, he hailed a change of governance in Benin, and pledged to achieve his campaign promises within five years.
 He said he would stand only for one term.
 But those words seem a distant memory, and a pragmatic approach of "we must finish what we started" has taken over.

 In contrast to previous presidential elections, there is only a shortlist of candidates.
 Apart from Talon, just Corentin Kohoue and Alassane Soumanou are on the ballot.
 Both are largely unknown.
 In an interview with DW, Kohoue even referred to himself as a "surprise candidate."
 For comparison, 33 people stood for election in 2016, and 14 in 2011.
 Many, however, only garnered a few thousand votes.

-That only three candidates are running is due to a patronage reform introduced in 2019.
+That only three candidates are running is because of changes to the election system introduced in 2019.
 To be nominated as a candidate, each hopeful must gain the support of 10% of Benin's mayors and parliamentarians.
 In January, the national election commission rejected 17 potential candidates.
 This included well-known opposition figures like law professor Joel Aivo and Reckya Madougou, who was a minister under the previous president, Boni Yayi.
 Avio has been under arrest since the beginning of March — accused of financing terrorist activities.
 Other known opposition names live in exile in France or the United States.

-That Kohoue and his running mate, Irene Agoss,a have the necessary documentation to run for the presidency is only down to their political connections, says Kohoue.
+That Kohoue and his running mate, Irene Agoss, have the necessary documentation to run for the presidency is only down to their political connections, Kohoue said.

 It is not public knowledge who the supporters are.

-Steve Kpoton, a lawyer and political analyst, believes the patronage system is "a very good reform" that provides a filter for a serious election.
+Steve Kpoton, a lawyer and political analyst, called the patronage system "a very good reform" that provides a filter for a serious election.

-"This also exists in other democratic countries, like France, Senegal and Mali," he says.
+"This also exists in other democratic countries, like France, Senegal and Mali," he said.

-Yet Benin's democracy faces uncertainty, having once been regarded as one of West Africa's stable democracies with a model constitution.
-The NGO Freedom House says the country is only "partly free."
-Benin also fell 17 places in one year on Reporters without Borders' World Press Freedom Index.
+Yet Benin, once regarded as one of West Africa's stable democracies with a model constitution, faces uncertainty.
+According to the US government-funded NGO Freedom House, Benin is only "partly free."
+The country fell 17 places in one year on the World Press Freedom Index compiled by Reporters without Borders.
 The Economist's Democracy Index has seen Benin slide to place 102.

-Hans-Joachim Preuss, representative of the Friedrich Ebert Foundation, speaks of an "elected autocracy."
+Hans-Joachim Preuss, a representative of the Friedrich Ebert Foundation, described Benin's government as an "elected autocracy."
 Certain democratic institutions have been eroded in recent years.

-Voters like Flora Agoudavi point out Talon's government's achievements: "He has built infrastructure and roads," she says.
+Voters such as Agoudavi, however, focus on the achievements of Talon's government.
+"He has built infrastructure and roads," she said.

-Talon is also praised for his "different style of governing."
+The president has also been praised for his "different style of governing."
 Talon, who once wanted to be a pilot, was always close to the political elite.
-First and foremost though, he is a businessman, hand built up a business empire by exporting cotton.
+First and foremost though, he is a businessman who built up a business empire by exporting cotton.
 Steve Kpoton described his governing style as "pragmatic, fast and efficient."
-Results count.